umgc/spring2025/team_a/teamA/lib/Api/experimental/README.md

-This folder is only for experimental ideas and not for production-ready features.
-This is only a proof of concept on how we can build a AI assistant that  fetches and retrieves information related to our application. such as students, course, lesson plans, etc.
+This folder is for experimental ideas only—not for production.
+It’s a proof of concept showing how an AI assistant can fetch info like students, courses, and quizzes from our app (Moodle-based).
+Think of it as a sandbox.